nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 \tag{2}
 $$

 It is well known that the Wilson Model fits well with the empirical parameters of the porous medium acoustic characters.
-Figs.1-2 compare predictions from the Z-K and Wilson Models for the impedance $Z​$ and the phase speed $c=\omega{}Re[\Gamma]​$ when low frequency approximate values were used for the parameters of Z-K Model.
-The results are plotted as a function of the normalized frequency $\omega{}\tau_v​$.
+Figs.1-2 compare predictions from the Z-K and Wilson Models for the impedance $Z​$ and the phase speed $c=\omega{}Re[\Gamma]​$ when low-frequency approximate values were used for the parameters of Z-K Model.
+The results are plotted as a function of the normalised frequency $\omega{}\tau_v​$.
 More details on how the comparisons between the Wilson Model and Z-K Model were made can be found in Ref.11.
 The parameter values chosen for these comparisons are $\sigma=2000\ Pa\cdot{}s\cdot{}m^{-2}​$, $\phi=0.3​$, $k_s=3​$, $c_0=340\ m/s​$, $\rho=1.226\ kg/m^3​$, $N_{Pr}=1​$, and $s_B=1​$.

 ![ComparisonNormalizedImpedance](/imgs/ComparisonNormalizedImpedance_L.png)

 Fig.1.
-Normalized impedance prediction from the Z-K Model (low frequency) and Wilson Model.
+Normalized impedance prediction from the Z-K Model (low frequency) and the Wilson Model.
 The negative of the imaginary part is plotted.
-Calculations are shown as a function of the normalized frequency $\omega{}\tau_v​$, where $\tau_v​$ is the relaxation time for viscous diffusion in the pores.
+Calculations are shown as a function of the normalized frequency $\omega{}\tau_v$, where $\tau_v$ is the relaxation time for viscous diffusion in the pores.

 ![ComparisonNormalizedPhaseSpeed](/imgs/ComparisonNormalizedPhaseSpeed_L.png)

 Fig.2.
-Phase speed predictions from the Z-K Model (low frequency) and Wilson Model.
-Plotted is the phase speed divided by the phase speed in air, $c_0​$.
+Phase speed predictions from the Z-K Model (low frequency) and the Wilson Model.
+Plotted is the phase speed divided by the phase speed in air, $c_0$.

 The impedance of two models are nearly identical, but the phase speed of Z-K Model is too low and separate dramatically with the increase of frequency.
-If we apply high frequency approximate values of Z-K Model, The continuity equation in $Eqs.
-2​$ will be rewritten as
+If we apply high-frequency approximate values of Z-K Model, The continuity equation in $Eqs.
+2$ will be rewritten as
 $$
 \frac{\phi}{p_0\gamma}\frac{\partial{}p}{\partial{}t}=-\nabla{}\cdot{}\bm{v}
 \tag{3}
 $$
-where $\gamma​$ is the ratio of specific heats in air.
+where $\gamma$ is the ratio of specific heats in the air.
 The impedance and the phase speed of Z-K Model will change a lot as shown in Figs.3-4.

 ![ComparisonNormalizedImpedance_H](/imgs/ComparisonNormalizedImpedance_H.png)

 Fig.3.
-Normalized impedance prediction from the Z-K Model (high frequency) and Wilson Model.
+Normalised impedance prediction from the Z-K Model (high frequency) and the Wilson Model.
 The negative of the imaginary part is plotted.
-Calculations are shown as a function of the normalized frequency $\omega{}\tau_v​$, where $\tau_v​$ is the relaxation time for viscous diffusion in the pores.
+Calculations are shown as a function of the normalised frequency $\omega{}\tau_v$, where $\tau_v$ is the relaxation time for viscous diffusion in the pores.

 ![ComparisonNormalizedPhaseSpeed_H](/imgs/ComparisonNormalizedPhaseSpeed_H.png)

 Fig.4.
-Phase speed predictions from the Z-K Model (high frequency) and Wilson Model.
-Plotted is the phase speed divided by the phase speed in air, $c_0​$.
+Phase speed predictions from the Z-K Model (high frequency) and the Wilson Model.
+Plotted is the phase speed divided by the phase speed in air, $c_0$.

-The impedance of the Z-K Model becomes incorrect when $\omega{}\tau_v\ll1​$, but the phase speed fit better with the Wilson Model.
-Fig.2 and 4 shows that the phase speed becomes independent of frequency for large $\omega{}\tau_v​$, whereas it should actually increase as $\omega^{1/2}​$.
+The impedance of the Z-K Model becomes incorrect when $\omega{}\tau_v\ll1$, but the phase speed fit better with the Wilson Model.
+Fig.2 and 4 show that the phase speed becomes independent of frequency for large $\omega{}\tau_v$, whereas it should be actually increase as $\omega^{1/2}$.

 # Numerical schemes

-In this section, we consider time-domain numerical implementation of the relaxation model.
+In this section, we consider the time-domain numerical implementation of Z-K equations.
 For the efficiency of calculation，consider simplify the control equation further：Differentiating the continuity equation in $Eqs.
-2​$ by time, grading the movement equation then one can derive that
+2$ by time, grading the movement equation then one can derive that
 $$
 \begin{cases}
 a\frac{\partial^2p}{\partial{}t^2}+b\frac{\partial{}p}{\partial{}t}=\nabla{}^2p \\